-- (a) Consideration of the sustainable and efficient operation of the industrial area, including any reverse sensitivity effects. - (b) Whether adverse environmental effects will be adequately avoided or mitigated, with particular reference to: - Amenity values including noise, odour, visual and the like; - Streetscape within the industrial area with particular regard to front yard landscaping and the architectural treatment of buildings; - Views into the industrial area from the surrounding road network; - The interface with adjacent Residential and Rural Zones and reserves; - The form, scale and character of the building or structure and its relationship with buildings in the immediate vicinity of the site; - The nature and scale of activity; - The type of activities occurring on the site and nearby sites and the potential for conflict, including cumulative effects. - (c) The nature of any adverse potential or actual effects on downstream receiving environments as a result of stormwater runoff, with particular regard to the sensitive ecological features and drainage schemes.

-- (d) The equitable provision and funding of infrastructure and the need for full recovery of infrastructure costs (as set out in the financial contributions schedules).
+- (a) Consideration of the sustainable and efficient operation of the industrial area, including any reverse sensitivity effects. - (b) Whether adverse environmental effects will be adequately avoided or mitigated, with particular reference to:

+- Amenity values including noise, odour, visual and the like; - Streetscape within the industrial area with particular regard to front yard landscaping and the architectural treatment of buildings; - Views into the industrial area from the surrounding road network; - The interface with adjacent Residential and Rural Zones and reserves; - The form, scale and character of the building or structure and its relationship with buildings in the immediate vicinity of the site; - The nature and scale of activity; - The type of activities occurring on the site and nearby sites and the potential for conflict, including cumulative effects. - (c) The nature of any adverse potential or actual effects on downstream receiving environments as a result of stormwater runoff, with particular regard to the sensitive ecological features and drainage schemes. - (d) The equitable provision and funding of infrastructure and the need for full recovery of infrastructure costs (as set out in the financial contributions schedules).
 For Rangiuru Business Park and the Te Puke West Industrial Zone this will be done on the basis of available areas able to be developed as opposed to actual site utilisation or building area, and notwithstanding that different activities place different actual demand on infrastructure networks.
-Developers wishing to occupy land within these areas must make their decisions on location in full awareness that financial contributions are payable on the basis of site area without refinements for specific proposals unless in exceptional circumstances. - (e) The extent to which development provides infrastructure for development of the land in accordance with any relevant structure plan, staging pre-requisites and can be adequately serviced. - (f) The potential for pedestrian/vehicle conflicts and effects on parking and traffic generation (both within and outside the industrial area). - (g) Traffic safety and efficiency, including the capacity of the road networks (local and State Highway) and intersections, and having regard to any travel demand management initiatives. - (h) In respect of retail, Place of Assembly and office activities, the means by which the viability of other retail areas/town centres within the Western Bay of Plenty sub-region is maintained and enhanced.
+Developers wishing to occupy land within these areas must make their decisions on location in full awareness that financial contributions are payable on the basis of site area without refinements for specific proposals unless in exceptional circumstances. - (e) The extent to which development provides infrastructure for development of the land in accordance with any relevant structure plan, staging pre-requisites and can be adequately serviced. - (f) The potential for pedestrian/vehicle conflicts and effects on parking and traffic generation (both within and outside the industrial area). - (g) Traffic safety and efficiency, including the capacity of the road networks (local and State Highway) and intersections, and having regard to any travel demand management initiatives.

+(h) In respect of retail, place of assembly and office activities, the means by which the viability of other retail areas/town centres within the Western Bay of Plenty sub-region is maintained and enhanced.

-18.7 Other Methods
+21.7 Other Methods

-18.7.1 Regional Council
+21.7.1 Regional Council

-(a) Earthworks and discharges to land, air and water fall within the jurisdiction of The Regional Council.
+(a) Earthworks and discharges to land, air and water fall within the jurisdiction of the Regional Council.
 The relevant regional plans specify the rules for these activities, which will require regional resource consent if they are not provided for as Permitted Activities in the respective regional plan.

-18.7.2 District Council
+21.7.2 District Council

-- (a) Preparation of a structure plan for the expansion of the Rangiuru Business Park. - (b) Package of Plans Approach as identified in the Built Environment Strategy.
+- (a) Preparation of a structure plan for the expansion of the Rangiuru Business Park. - (b) 'Package of Plans' approach as identified in the Built Environment Strategy.

-18.7.3 Smartgrowth
+21.7.3 Smartgrowth

-(a) As part of the ongoing actions required to implement the SmartGrowth Strategy, investigate the longer term expansion of the Rangiruru Business Park.
+(a) As part of the ongoing actions required to implement the SmartGrowth Strategy, investigate the longer term expansion of the Rangiuru Business Park and other areas including the Tauriko Business Estate to the south of Belk Road.

-Schedule - High Risk Facilities
+21.8 Schedule - High Risk Facilities